alexandremendesb12/pygen/docs/index.md

-# 🧠 Bem-vindo à Documentação do PyGen
+# 🧠 Welcome to the PyGen Documentation

-**PyGen** é uma biblioteca interna desenvolvida para padronizar e acelerar os processos de **engenharia de dados** e **machine learning** dentro da Genesis.
+**PyGen** is an internal library developed to standardize and accelerate **data engineering** and **machine learning** processes within Genesis.

-Este portal foi criado com [MkDocs](https://www.mkdocs.org) + [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) e serve como **referência oficial** para os recursos da biblioteca.
+This portal was built with [MkDocs](https://www.mkdocs.org) + [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), and serves as the **official reference** for the library’s resources.

 ---

-## ✨ Principais Recursos
+## ✨ Main Features

-- 📦 SparkSession customizada para ambientes locais, cloud e Databricks
+- 📦 Custom SparkSession for local, cloud, and Databricks environments
-- 🧠 AutoLogMixin: logging automático de métodos
+- 🧠 AutoLogMixin: automatic logging of method calls
-- 📊 FeatureEngineering base com leitura validada de dados (Delta/Parquet)
+- 📊 Base FeatureEngineering class with validated data reading (Delta/Parquet)
-- 🔄 Integrações futuras com MLflow, Airflow, etc.
+- 🔄 Future integrations with MLflow, Airflow, and more

 ---

-## 📄 Estrutura da Documentação
+## 📄 Documentation Structure

-- [`Logger`](logger.md): Como usar o logger com cores, contexto e níveis.
+- [`Logger`](logger.md): How to use the logger with colors, context, and levels.
-- [`SparkSession`](spark_session.md): Inicialização de sessões Spark portáveis.
+- [`SparkSession`](spark_session.md): Initialization of portable Spark sessions.
-- [`FeatureEngineering`](feature_engineering.md): Classe base para transformação de dados.
+- [`FeatureEngineering`](feature_engineering.md): Base class for data transformation.

 ---

-## 🤝 Como Contribuir
+## 🤝 How to Contribute

-Você pode contribuir com a documentação de forma colaborativa!
+You can contribute to the documentation collaboratively!
-Basta acessar a aba [`Docs Contributing`](docs_contributing.md) e seguir os passos recomendados!
+Simply visit the [`Docs Contributing`](docs_contributing.md) section and follow the recommended steps!